tuomaslin/saltflask/README.md

 # Features

+- SaltState is idenpotent
-- Makes public_html and python folders in new users home directory automatically
+- It creates public_html and python folders in new users home directory automatically
-- Replaces Apaches default page
+- It replaces Apaches default page
-- Edit/run Flask templates
+- New users can edit/run Flask templates

 	python3 python/testTemplate.py